Free: Healthy 5-Ingredient Meals EbookGet It Now

 - How To Bake A Potato In The Air Fryer

 - How Long To Cook Baked Potatoes In The Air Fryer?

 - Air Fryer Baked Potato Toppings

 - What To Serve With Air Fryer Baked Potatoes

 - More Easy Air Fryer Side Dishes

 - Air Fryer Baked Potato (Fluffy Inside, Crispy Skin!)

 Looking for a faster way to bake potatoes?
 This air fryer baked potato recipe is one of the quickest methods to do it.
 (Instant Pot baked potatoes are even faster, but you don’t get the crispy skin that you get by cooking baked potatoes in the air fryer!)
 These are perfectly fluffy on the inside, with a seasoned crispy skin.
-They make classic sides to savory steak and chicken recipes, or as a hearty vegetarian main dish, all in less time.
+They make classic sides to savory top sirloin and chicken recipes, or as a hearty vegetarian main dish, all in less time.

 Why You’ll Love This Air Fryer Baked Potato Recipe

 - Soft, fluffy inside